-The word is very degrading and refers to any person or thing that is out of fashion, very bad class, low-class, or ridiculously ugly, although this is not all that poplar means.
+- It refers to any person or thing that is out of style, very bad class, menial, or ridiculously ugly.

-The term ” Chopo ” is derived from the English word “shop”; entered the country during the North American Invasion of 1916 in Santo Domingo, when the American soldiers adopted some “shopping boys “; boys who were sent to buy their things, thus turning them into “errand boys “.
-A definition in the Dominican Spanish Phraseology Dictionary says that chopo or chopa is: “Person who carries out errands, or domestic chores.”
+The term “poplar” is derived from the English word “shop”; entered the country during the 1916 North American Invasion of Santo Domingo, when the American soldiers adopted some “shopping boys “; boys who were sent to buy their things, thus converting them into “errand boys.”
+A definition in the Phraseological Dictionary of Dominican Spanish says that poplar or chopa is: “Person who performs errands, or household chores”.